mtfranchetto/smild/README.md

-       "testTransforms": ["browserify-shim", "browserify-istanbul"], //browsery transforms to apply before test "copyIndex": true, //copy or not index.html to the distribution folder "expandDistribution": false, //move build files one level up (to remove release-main folder) "bundleNoParse": [] //exclude this files from parsing }
+       "testTransforms": ["browserify-shim", "browserify-istanbul"], //browsery transforms to apply before test "copyIndex": true, //copy or not index.html to the distribution folder "expandDistribution": false, //move build files one level up (to remove release-main folder) "bundleNoParse": [], //exclude this files from parsing "harmonyTransformer": false //convert es6 to es5
+    }

 ###CLI reference: